 Kurt Vonnegut, Palm Sunday

 When Alan Watts asked Joseph Campbell what kind of meditation he did, Joseph Campbell famously said, “I underline sentences.”
-Reading as meditation requires a kind of intentional awareness directed toward the text.
+Reading as meditation requires a sort of intentional awareness directed toward the text.
 This is the lost art of attention.